gummyworm/monster/README.md

 <img width="718" alt="Screenshot 2024-09-17 at 7 52 42 PM" src="https://github.com/user-attachments/assets/c8d3dae7-52f2-420b-95de-56edf8c89d2e">

-Monster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
+Monster is an all-in-one development system comprised of an editor, assembler, debugger, and linker all running natively on the Commodore Vic-20.
-The design philosophy is uncompromising maximalism.
-This is in contrast to most existing Vic-20 assemblers (and most native development tools on 8-bit computers), which are mostly designed with memory efficiency in mind.
+The design philosophy is uncompromising maximalism without sacrificing efficiency or code density.
+This is in contrast to most existing Vic-20 assemblers (and most native development tools on 8-bit computers in general), which not only put memory efficiency first and foremost, but also let it guide the overall usability and design.

-Large RAM expansions have become ubiquitous on the platform, so the philosophy of this project is to choose feature richness without much concern for the cost to implement.
+Large RAM expansions have become ubiquitous on the Vic-20 in recent years, so the philosophy of this project is to provide a rich feature set for a generously expanded memory configuration.
-Virtually any feature that I deem valuable in an assembly IDE is included.
+Virtually any feature that I deem valuable in an assembly IDE is implemented.

-Some of its features are:
+Features include:
  - 40 column bitmap-based editor
  - vi-like keybindings
  - interactive source-level debugger